SAP-samples/btp-ai-sustainability-bootcamp/prerequisites/prerequisites.md

-# SAP AI Core Exercises - Linux, MacOS
+# SAP AI Core exercises - Linux, MacOS

 These instructions are for MacOS or Linux users.
 If you are a Windows user, please check out Windows instructions [here](./prerequisites_win.md)